SkylineCommunications/dataminer-docs/connector-help/connector_help/Elber_RK610.md

 # Elber RK610

-The Elber Cleber (RK610) driver offers a powerful, flexible and modular hardware and software platform for broadcasting and contribution networks where customers can install up to six boards with no limitation in terms of position or number.
+The Elber Cleber (RK610) connector offers a powerful, flexible and modular hardware and software platform for broadcasting and contribution networks where customers can install up to six boards with no limitation in terms of position or number.

 ## About

-This connector exports driver of type RFSW04A and creates elements for each card in it's chassis.
+This connector exports connectors of type RFSW04A and creates elements for each card in it's chassis.
 Data is polled via **SNMP** and traps are used.

 ### Version Info